cbonello/flutter_app_intents/README.md

 The `.presentsResult()` property provides better UX by:
 - Eliminating annoying dialogs for action intents
-- Showing helpful information for query intents
+- Showing helpful text information for query intents (iOS: system dialog with string result)
 - Making intent behavior explicit in your code

+**Important Limitation (iOS)**: Query dialogs can only display plain text strings.
+For rich content (images, formatted text, custom UI), use action intents with `needsToContinueInApp: true` to open your app and display custom UI.

-## Quick Start
+## Detailed Example

 > 📖 **New to App Intents?** Check out our [Step-by-Step Tutorial](documentation/TUTORIAL.md) for a complete walkthrough from `flutter create` to working Siri integration!